Ishan5529/Facial_Expression_Recognition/README.md

 # Facial_Expression_Recognition
-This Repo contains the .ipynb file and the dataset after cloning the respective github repo.
+This Repo contains only the .ipynb file.
+Code for cloning the dataset to the local host is implemented inside the ipynb file.